mhucka/EvernotePDFClipper/README.md

 Both the print-to-PDF and the source clipping approaches simply don't work for the purpose of archival storage of a web page: what is stored is not what you see in your browser.
 As a researcher, I want to save the most faithful representation of materials that I read and use.

 Thus, this program was born.

+This program stores a copy of a page as both a single-page PDF file and (for additional archival benefits in case the page cannot be captured well in PDF form) as an archive in Safari [webarchive](https://en.wikipedia.org/wiki/Webarchive) format.
+It attaches both the PDF and the archive to a note in Evernote, in the Evernote notebook of your choosing.
+It also saves any highlighted text on the web page as the body/text of the note.

 Reporting problems